 But I’m not stressed about my lack of resolutions, for a few reasons:

 - January 1 is an arbitrary date.
 The new year is definitely a good time to take stock and plan, but who said that has to be done by the first of the year?
 You can set goals and intentions at any time: today, tomorrow, next week.
 The key is that you’re ready to commit to them.
 I’m using this month to map out my personal and professional areas of focus for the year and I’m giving myself until the end of January to have some more firm ideas and targets in place.

-- I’m stockpiling ideas along the way.
-Since December I’ve been noodling about ideas for this year, and noting them down as I think of them.
-They are still a jumbled mess and need a lot of refinement, but when I actually sit down to plan I know it will be easier when I’m not starting with a blank sheet of paper.
+- I’ve been stockpiling ideas along the way.
+Since late fall I’ve been noodling about ideas for the year, and noting them down as I think of them.
+They still need refinement, but when I sit down to plan I know it will be easier when I’m not starting with a blank slate.

 - I’m investing in accountability.
 I’m beginning work with a new coach this month, and I’m really excited about having the space, structure and accountability to move forward on my goals.
 Yes, even coaches need coaches!